sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 For this project, I wanted to explore how HelloFresh could innovate in line with today’s trends, especially **local sourcing** and **environmental impact**.
 While they already label some recipes as “seasonal,” I wanted to take it further: What would it look like to analyse their recipe database and explore new possibilities for more local, plant-forward menus?

 I found an online HelloFresh recipe database for every country where the company operates.
 For **HelloFresh Spain**, the vegetarian category alone spanned about **64 pages** (about 12 recipes per page).
-Direct scraping from the site proved tricky:  the platform is designed to sell recipes, not make them easy to download, to scrape the data I found this hybrid approach:
+Many of these pages were doubles, so I looked at that whilst scraping.Direct scraping from the site proved tricky:  the platform is designed to sell recipes, not make them easy to download, to scrape the data I found this hybrid approach:
 - A Python script to automatically pull all recipe links per page, massively speeding up the process.
 - My Web Scraper automatically did the rest, collecting my recipes and used ingredients
+- Afterwards I cleaned the doubles in the data cleaning.

 After scraping and combining the CSV files, I removed duplicates, cleaned ingredient lists (stripping out units/quantities), and ended up with **236 unique vegetarian recipes** from HelloFresh Spain ready for analysis.